 This class represents the attributes (typically characteristics attributes) of assurance report, e.g, the information about one or multiple AssuranceGoalStatus and one or multiple AssuranceTargetStatus.

 The attribute “assuranceGoalStatusList” defines a list of AssuranceGoalStatus.
 The attribute “assuranceTargetStatusList” defines a list of AssuranceTargetStatus.

+AssuranceReport represents the monitoring information of an assurance closed control loop.
+There is one AssuranceReport per assurance closed control loop for an observation time.
+The contents of the AssuranceReport may be different for different observation time.
+According to the AssuranceGoal and the AssuranceReport, the consumer performs closed control loop governance as described in clause "4.2.5 Closed control loop governance and monitoring" in TS 28.535 [x].

 4.1.2.3.x.2 Attributes